-If you have a project in the version older than React Native 0.61, you should probably start thinking about an upgrade to the latest one.
+If you have a project in a version older than React Native 0.61, you should probably start thinking about an upgrade to the latest one.

 However, this is not an easy task.
 I’ve spent quite a few days with ups and downs, trying many methods, but success seems far away.

 Luckily, I got there, and now I can make this process much easier for you, and provide a little bit of React Native consultancy.

-Hint: This tutorial been made for Mac OS X.
+Hint: This tutorial has been made for Mac OS X.